denizsurmeli/cmpe487-final-project/docs/ALGORITHM.md

     - Whispers: (peers, dictionary of (voter, whom they whispered of))
 - We first make an intermediate board for the votes, where everyone votes and we keep track of the whispers and broadcasts.
 -If we see that there are some players who have voted for more than one people, they might be mind controlled by the vampire, so we ask each peer about the whispers.
 - After listening the intermediate period, we finalize the votes by looking at the whispers and broadcasts and make the final call for each peer.
-This updates the state to the final period of voting, the ones that need to be killed are killed etc.
-- In the finalization period of one vote, if there are more than one broadcast for one peer, first, decide for that peer about the vote by looking at the whispers.